JMBS - Janus Henderson Mortgage-Backed Securities ETF

 What is JMBS?

 JMBS is the ticker symbol for Janus Henderson Mortgage-Backed Securities ETF, an listed exchange-traded fund.
-The fund seeks to achieve its investment objective by investing mainly in mortgage-related instruments.
-Under normal circumstances, it will invest at least 80%, and often times substantially all, of its net assets (plus any borrowings for investment purposes) in a portfolio of mortgage-related fixed income instruments of varying maturities.
+The Janus Henderson Mortgage-Backed Securities ETF (JMBS) is designed to achieve its investment goals by concentrating its holdings primarily in debt securities linked to mortgages.
+Typically, under ordinary market circumstances, the fund dedicates a substantial portion—at least 80%, and often nearly all—of its total investable capital (which includes any funds borrowed for investment purposes) to a diverse portfolio of mortgage-backed fixed-income instruments, spanning a variety of maturity dates.
 Listed on AMEX.
 JMBS is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the JMBS options snapshot look like today?